 - No Over Limit Fees: Credit cards charge a hefty fee when cardholders exceed their credit limit.
 With prepaid cards, you can only spend what you’ve added to the card, so there is no risk of exceeding a card limit.

-- Free Direct Deposit: For the prepaid cards listed below, they all offer free direct deposit of paychecks, government checks, and other benefits checks.
-In fact, by using direct deposit, you can get the prepaid card for no fees at all.
+- Free Direct Deposit: The prepaid cards listed below, all offer free direct deposit of paychecks, government checks, and other benefits checks.
+In fact, by using direct deposit, you can get a prepaid card for no fees at all.

 - No Interest Charges: Since you’re not borrowing money on a prepaid card, you never pay interest.
 Prepaid cards keep you from spending more than you have.

 - No Fees or Low Fees: For the cards listed below, they either charge no fees if you use direct deposit, or their fees are very low (and a lot lower than using check cashing stores).